apache/incubator-kie-tools/.github/supporting-files/ci/build-partitioning/README.md

 # Build partitioning

-This script uses `bun` as runtime and has the purpose of splitting the monorepo build in 2 partitions that, when built, will ensure the entire monorepo has been covered.
+This script uses `bun` as runtime and has the purpose of splitting the monorepo build in N partitions that, when built, will ensure the entire monorepo has been covered.

 Each partition is completely independent from each other, and partition builds will be assigned a mode: